NagareNegishi/ChopChopServe-Public/README.md

 ## Quick Start

-1. Download the game from [Releases](https://drive.google.com/file/d/1qFo67JbDxIZJGFl3xJr9CHLaLxIKrBTO/view)
+1. Download the game from [beta version 1.0.0](https://github.com/ringwoodem/ChopChopServe/releases/tag/v1.0.0-beta)
-2. Extract the ZIP file to your preferred location
-3. Run the `.exe` file
+2. Run the `.exe` file
-4. Follow the Networking Setup instructions to host or join a game
+3. Follow the Networking Setup instructions to host or join a game

 ## Networking Setup